-Creating your website can be overwhelming; between design, copy, pages to include, images, and all the technical stuff, you may want to give up.
+Creating your first website can be overwhelming; between design, copy, pages to include, images, and all the technical stuff, you may want to give up.
 Your website represents you and what you do.
 It’s often the first way a potential patient or buyer sees you.

 Setting up your website right the first time will save you loads of time, money, and energy.